Summary of Significant Accounting Policies (Policies) |

 Information by Segment and Geography

 The Company manages its operations and allocates resources as a single operating segment.
 Further, the Company manages, monitors, and reports its financial results as a single reporting segment.
 The Company’s chief operating decision-maker is its Chief Executive Officer, who reviews financial information presented on an entity-wide basis for purposes of making operating decisions, assessing financial performance, and allocating resources.
 The Company has no segment managers who are held accountable by the CODM for operations, operating results, and planning for levels of components below the entity-wide level.
+The Company currently sells its products in the United States, and East Asia/Oceania.
+No long-lived assets are located outside the U.S.

 Revenue Recognition